Navigating Halloween When Your Child Has Allergies

 Navigating Halloween With Children With Allergies

-Being a parent of a child with allergies can be stressful, and holidays like Halloween can make navigating and avoiding allergens even more stressful.
+Being a parent of a child with allergies can be taxing, and holidays like Halloween can make navigating and avoiding allergens even more stressful.

-Between events like class Halloween parties and the inevitable vat of candy that comes from trick or treating, helping your child avoid their allergens can start to feel like Herculean task.
+There are so many festive events like class Halloween parties both in school and then afterward at extracurricular activities and afterschool sports.
+When you combine them with the inevitable vat of candy that comes from trick-or-treating, helping your child avoid their allergens can start to feel like a Herculean task.

-We sat down with Dr. Tania Elliott, board-certified allergist and immunologist from the Nectar Allergy Center in Manhattan and mom of four, about navigating Halloween with allergies.
+We sat down with Dr. Tania Elliott, a board-certified allergist and immunologist, and mom of four, to learn about how to best navigate Halloween and trick-or-treating when your child has allergies.

 Psst… Here are the best places for trick or treating on Long Island this year!